 Stop Wastage & Overspending

-As well as fighting rate increases Greg will continue to push for greater financial accountability and transparency as well as stopping the wastage and overspending.
+Greg will continue to push for greater financial accountability and transparency as well as stopping the wastage and overspending.

 We cannot afford to continue to have Councillors who abdicate the monitoring of the operational costs to the CEO alone.
 They must realize this is a governance responsibility.
 In fact, to succeed Councillors must lift their game and excel in this discipline of knowing precisely where and how rates are being spent across the Council and the other business units Council controls.